tomhallmain/muse/README.md

     - `preparation_starts_after_seconds_sleep` - Set the number of seconds into a song to wait before starting text-to-speech generation.
     - `chance_speak_after_track` - Set the chance that Muse will speak after each track identifying the previous song or other media.
     - `chance_speak_before_track` - Set the chance that Muse will speak before each track identifying the upcoming song or other media.
-    - `chance_speak_about_other_topics` - Set the chance that Muse will speak about other topics.
+    - `topic_discussion_chance_factor` - Base probability (0-1) for the DJ to discuss topics between songs.
+This chance increases over time if the DJ hasn't spoken recently, up to the base rate after 15 minutes of silence.
-    - `min_seconds_between_spots` - Sometimes short tracks are played in quick succession.
-To decreate the chance that Muse will interject in these instances, set this value.
+    - `min_seconds_between_spots` - Minimum time between DJ spots to prevent too frequent interruptions.
 - `save_tts_output_topics` - Set the topics to retain MP3 files for in the `tts_ouput` directory.
 - `news_api_source_trustworthiness` - Set the trustworthiness of news sources from News API.
 - `artists_file`, `composers_file`, `forms_file`, `genres_file`, `instruments_file`, `blacklist_file` - Modify these and place your desired file in the `library_data/data` directory following the formats in the example files found there.